Who is The Transglobalist?

 My name is Jim Bennett, aka The Transglobalist.
 Since October of 2012, I’ve been a full-time adventure traveler.
 That’s when I abandoned the cubicle-based lifestyle of corporate America, relocated to Nepal, and began a process of direct, personal engagement with the world which I hope will last for the rest of my life.

-And that’s me in a nutshell, I suppose: awestruck.
+These days, that’s me in a nutshell, I suppose: awestruck.
 At everything, everywhere, all the time.

 To each of you, on whatever journey you find yourself, I wish you bon courage.